zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS student guide - OSS PaaS and DevOps.md

 The development team has also expressed that they would like to continue using GitHub as their code repository, but is interested in improving upon their DevOps pipeline.
 They currently use Jenkins for their builds and are interested in any tools available in a cloud offering that could help with release management, or other aspects of a fully-integrated, modern DevOps pipeline.
 Ultimately, their goal is to automate and simplify deployments through CI/CD capabilities, and deliver updates faster and more reliably.

 They have also expressed interest in gaining a better understanding of how serverless architecture could be leveraged to help their business grow.
 They have several processes that they are considering adding to their workflow, which they feel would be good candidates for a serverless approach, but are not sure which technologies and tools are right for the job.
 First, they would like to see if they can automate their daily order processing, queuing up the orders that need to go out each day, and updating their database when the orders have completed processing and been shipped.
-Next, they would like to implement functionality to send customers an email or SMS text message when their credit card has been charged and their weekly meal delivery has been shipped.
+Next, they would like to put functionality in place to send customers an SMS text message when their credit card has been charged, and when their weekly meal delivery has been shipped.

 Best For You Organics is optimistic about the benefits of moving to a PaaS solution, but very concerned about the time and potential changes which might be required to accommodate the transition for an OSS application.